The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ## EDA

 Exploratory data analysis demonstrates that 9% of outpatient service providers are suspected of having committed Medicare fraud.
 For inpatient services, the problem is far worse (red): roughly 20% of providers are suspected of fraud.

-Exploratory data analysis demonstrates that 9% of outpatient service providers are suspected of having committed Medicare fraud.
-For inpatient services, the problem is far worse (red): roughly 20% of providers are suspected of fraud.